Opentrons/opentrons/api/docs/v2/tutorial.rst

         tiprack = protocol.load_labware('opentrons_96_tiprack_300ul', 1)
         reservoir = protocol.load_labware('nest_12_reservoir_15ml', 2)
         plate = protocol.load_labware('nest_96_wellplate_200ul_flat', 3)

+If you’re using a different model of labware, find its name in the Labware Library and replace it in your code.

 Now the robot will expect to find labware in a configuration that looks like this: